SAP/ai-sdk-js/packages/foundation-models/README.md

 > **Accessing the AI Core Service via the SDK**:
 > The SDK automatically retrieves the `AI Core` service credentials from the `VCAP_SERVICES` environment variable and resolves the access token needed for authentication.
+> For Kubernetes / Kyma environments, you have to mount the service binding as a secret instead, for more information refer to [this documentation](https://www.npmjs.com/package/@sap/xsenv#usage-in-kubernetes).
 > All subsequent client requests are routed to this service endpoint.

 ## Relationship between Models and Deployment ID